chikamichi/metamorphosis/README.md

 end
 ```

-Metamorphosis calls "Spells" what you may brand as *plugins*.
-That's the default, but
+Metamorphosis brands as "spells" what you may call *plugins*.
+That's the default name, but
 it can easily be changed to any custom value, allowing you to tailor the DSL to your
 needs.

 So you basically just created `Conference` and a new `Spells` module, then open modules which names
 mimics receiver's modules or classes you want to hook-in (here, `Client::Speaker`).
-Then comes a piece of *Convention*: as we want to modify *instances* behavior, we state our intent
+Then comes a piece of convention: as we want to modify *instances* behavior, we state our intent
 explicitily by opening a `InstanceMethods` module.

+We could have then merely redefined the `say` method but instead, we call `super` with a new
+argument.
 Then, we're able to talk backward!

-So what next?
-We could have merely redefined `say` but instead, we called `super` with a new
-argument.
-It's just to illustrate how cool is this: `super`.
-No. More.
-Aliasing.
-Or messy injection.

-This example is a bit verbose as there's only one redefinition, and an unnecessarily nested
-structure, yet it should get you started.

 ## Install